felipenlunkes/cv/index.md

 I have technical training in informatics and I worked as an instructor of informatics and technology democratization for students of all ages, with the federal government program Telecentros.BR (Brazil).
 I worked as a freelancer in software development (using Java and C with integration to MySQL databases) and computer maintenance (laptops and desktops).

-I graduated with a bachelor's degree in Biological Sciences from the Universidade Federal de Minas Gerais (UFMG), with an emphasis on Biotechnology and Health, focusing on the areas of Bioinformatics, Biochemistry and Molecular Biology, and I have an academic master's degree (strictu sensu) in Health Sciences from the Instituto René Rachou/Fiocruz Minas (Fundação Oswaldo Cruz).
+I graduated with a bachelor's degree in Biological Sciences from the Universidade Federal de Minas Gerais (UFMG), with an emphasis on Biotechnology and Health, focusing on the areas of Bioinformatics, Biochemistry and Molecular Biology, and I have an academic master's degree (*strictu sensu*) in Health Sciences from the Instituto René Rachou/Fiocruz Minas (Fundação Oswaldo Cruz).

 I am interested in preservation, documentation and emulation of historical software, having a large collection of operating systems collected over the years.

-#linux #mysql #java #opensource #c #python #freebsd #osdev #backend #devops
+#linux #mysql #java #opensource #c #python #freebsd #osdev #backend

 See my projects on my [**GitHub**](https://github.com/felipenlunkes) or on [**LinkedIn**](https://linkedin.com/in/felipenlunkes).